zjchao/octavia/HACKING.rst

   specific assertIn/NotIn(A, B)
 - [O339] LOG.warn() is not allowed.
 Use LOG.warning()
 - [O340] Don't use xrange()
-- [O341] Don't translate logs.
-- [0342] Exception messages should be translated
-- [O343] Python 3: do not use basestring.
-- [O344] Python 3: do not use dict.iteritems.
-- [O345] Usage of Python eventlet module not allowed
-- [O346] Don't use backslashes for line continuation.
-- [O347] Taskflow revert methods must have \*\*kwargs.

 Creating Unit Tests
 -------------------